bradleyjeck/epanet2toolkit/README.md

 is published in _Environmental Modelling & Software_ and is also available as a [preprint](http://bradeck.net/docs/ArandiaEck2018epanet2toolkit.pdf).
 The conference paper [Water demand and network modelling with R](http://bradeck.net/docs/iEMSs18.pdf) gives some more in depth examples.

 ## Installation
-The package is not currently available on CRAN but is still easy to install from MRAN.
+The package is not currently available on CRAN.
+The last CRAN version was 0.3.2 and is still easy to install from MRAN.
 ```
 install.packages("epanet2toolkit", repos="http://mran.revolutionanalytics.com/snapshot/2020-01-09")
 ```